 - The Beyond Boundaries Scholarship provides $2500 annually (split between Fall and Spring terms).

 - The scholarship pays for courses (excluding correspondence) taken on the Arkansas State University-Jonesboro campus only.

 - This scholarship is awarded for the duration of eight consecutive semesters or through completion of the undergraduate degree, whichever occurs first; provided the student maintains all scholarship requirements.

 How to Qualify:

 - The scholarship is awarded during the senior year to U.S. citizens who are graduating high school seniors.
 This award is for students who are not eligible for scholarships that require both Arkansas residency and graduation from an Arkansas high school.

 - Students must be admitted to the university.
 This includes submitting an admissions application with fee, official ACT or SAT scores and official six or seven-semester transcript.

 - Students must have a minimum ACT composite score of 24 and a minimum high school GPA of 3.250 on a six or seven-semester transcript.

-- Scholarship deadline is December 1 of high school senior year and award letters will be mailed the third week of December.
+- Scholarship deadline is March 1 of high school senior year and award letters will be mailed beginning the third week of December.
 All awards are based upon the availability of funding.